bthate/genocide/README.rst

 **FILES**

-the following files get installed in /usr/local/share/doc/genocide:
+the following files get installed on your disk:

 | ``README.rst``
 | ``setup.py``